Evaluate Technical CVs

 Agile Work Capabilities

-A professional developers should know agile methods which around since this millennium:
+A professional developer should know agile methods which are around since this millennium:

 • Check if Scrum, Kanban, Lean approaches were used in projects.
 Often they only pretend because they hold a daily meeting and a retrospective.